OmarJamaladdin/azure-network-protocols/README.md

 First I created a resource group RG-Lab and then I created a Windows 10 Virtual Machine (VM1) While creating the VM, I allowed it to create a new Virtual Network (Vnet) and Subnet.
 Following this I created a Linux (Ubuntu) VM (VM2) and when creating the VM I selected the previously created Resource Group and Vnet from my first VM.
+Since I am using a Macbook, I also had to install Microsoft Remote Desktop in oder to remotely connect to my created VM's.

 <br />